Speaking vs Writing in Marketing: Which Builds Authority Faster?

 How Writing Complements Speaking for Maximum Marketing Authority

-How Repurposing Talks Into Articles Expands Reach
+How Repurposing Presentations Into Articles Expands Reach

 How Blog Content Supports Future Speaking Engagements